Published On: 20/03/20234.6 min read

-In the peruvian part of Amazon, burning crops is an widely spread habit which keeps being used again and again, mostly during the periods of seedings or harvest.
-Farmers have been used to burn the crops to “clean” the land and to prepare the seeding.
-Even though this technique might be useful, its consequences for the environment and human health are tragic.
+In the peruvian part of Amazon, burning crops is a widely spread habit that continues to be used repeatedly, mostly during the periods of seedings or harvest.
+Farmers have been used to burning crops to “clean” the land and to prepare it for the next sowing.
+Even though this technique might be useful and more economical, its consequences for the environment and human health are tragic.

-This technique generates huge quantities of greenhouse gas contributing to global warming and of other gas polluting the air we all breathe.
-This practice can also lead to the loss of nutriments in the ground and a noticeable decrease of biodiversity.
+This technique generates huge quantities of greenhouse gas contributing to global warming and of other gases pollute the air we all breathe.
+This practice can also lead to the loss of nutrients in the soil and a noticeable decrease in biodiversity.

 The peruvian laws to prevent burning of the crops